-This Safer Sleep week, The Lullaby Trust, Public Health England, Unicef UK Baby Friendly Initiative and Basis (Baby Sleep Info Source, Durham University) have collaborated to create a range of resources for parents and health professionals.
+The Lullaby Trust, Public Health England, UNICEF UK Baby Friendly Initiative and Basis (Baby Sleep Info Source, Durham University) have collaborated to create a range of resources for parents and health professionals.

-The guide focusses on providing information on the key actions parents can take to reduce the risk of SIDS such as sleeping baby on their back on a clear flat sleep space, avoiding exposure to tobacco smoke during pregnancy and after birth, and breastfeeding.
+The guide focuses on providing information on the key actions parents can take to reduce the risk of SIDS, such as breastfeeding, sleeping baby on their back on a clear flat sleep space, and avoiding exposure to tobacco smoke during pregnancy and after birth.
 We have also given information on bed sharing safety, as while cot safety was previously emphasised, we know that many parents bed share and wanted to give clearer information on doing so in a way that reduces risk.

-A professional’s guide has also been produced by the partnership.
-It is a resource aimed at helping professionals to effectively convey safer sleep information to parents.
-The guide emphasises the vital importance of having open, non-judgemental conversations with parents about safer sleep, including bed sharing and provides suggestions for having those sometimes difficult discussions.
+A professional’s guide has also been produced by this partnership which aims to help professionals to effectively convey safer sleep information to parents.
+The guide emphasises the vital importance of having open, non-judgemental conversations with parents about safer sleep, including bed sharing, and provides suggestions for having those sometimes difficult discussions.